jcwright77/engaging_cluster_howto/README.md

 -   Dropbox
 -   julia

-# Log in use x2go
+# Log in using x2go
 x2go uses your ssh keys to give you a remote desktop on the engaging cluster.
  <img  src="x2go.png" />